PART II: ITVERP Assistance and Outreach: Reporting Period of October 2017–September 2018

-As claims move through certain phases of the application process, the Office for Victims of Crime (OVC) assigns them one of four classifications:
+As claims move through certain phases of the application process, the Office for Victims of Crime (OVC) classifies them into one of four related statuses:

 Active.
-Active claims are those in process while ITVERP staff verifies eligibility and expenses and gathers additional information.
-Claims that are pending National Security Division (NSD) designation are also considered active.
+Active claims are those in process by ITVERP staff while eligibility and expenses are verified and additional information is gathered.
+A claim that is pending the U.S. Department of Justice's (DOJ) National Security Division (NSD) designation is also considered active.

 Claimant unresponsive.
 Frequently, claimants initiate the application process but are not responsive when asked to provide additional information to complete their application.
 Claimants have 120 calendar days from the time ITVERP receives their initial application to provide the necessary information or the claim becomes inactive.

 Denied.
-Claims are considered denied if the OVC Director determines that no reimbursement may be paid.
+A claim is considered denied after the OVC Director determines that no reimbursement may be paid.
 Such claims are also considered inactive.

 During the reporting period, ITVERP did not receive any claims from Foreign Service Nationals.

-To process claims, ITVERP requires verification of the claimant's eligibility and confirmation that the expenses submitted comply with ITVERP regulations.
-Generally, claims denied because the victims were deemed ineligible have shorter processing times because ITVERP's review is not contingent on claimants completing the application or on verification of expenses.
-However, depending on the reason for the denial, claims may undergo victim verification and the incident designation process before being denied.
+To process claims, ITVERP requires verification of the claimant's eligibility and confirmation that the expenses submitted have been processed in compliance with ITVERP regulations.
+Generally, claims denied because the victim was deemed ineligible have shorter processing times since ITVERP's review is not contingent on a claimant completing the application or on expenses being verified; however, depending on the reason for the denial, claims may undergo victim verification and the incident designation process before being denied.
 For example, if victim verification requires coordination with an investigating agency other than the Federal Bureau of Investigation (FBI), it may take time to identify the agency responsible for verification.
-Also, if an incident is submitted to NSD for designation as an act of terrorism, it may take time for NSD to determine whether an incident qualifies as an act of terrorism for the purpose of ITVERP.
-Each of the scenarios described above may affect review time.
+Also, for an act of terrorism, NSD must conduct its investigation to determine whether an incident qualifies as an act of terrorism for the purpose of ITVERP.
+Each of the elements above affects review time.
 Exhibit 7 shows the average length of time it took to process the 31 paid claims and 1 denied claim during the reporting period.

-Potential claimants who incurred multiple expenses as a result of their victimization may apply for reimbursement under more than one expense category.
+Potential claimants who incurred multiple expenses may apply for reimbursement in more than one expense category.
 ITVERP case managers work closely with claimants and potential claimants to assess and fully identify their needs to ensure they receive the maximum reimbursement allowable.
-Exhibit 9 shows the dollar amount of reimbursements requested, by expense category, for the 32 new applications received during the reporting period.
-Sixteen claimants applied for reimbursement under multiple expense categories.
+Exhibit 10 shows the dollar amount of reimbursements requested by expense category for the 36 new applications received during the reporting period.
+Eleven claimants applied for reimbursement under multiple expense categories.

 Reimbursements Paid, by Expense Category

-During the reporting period, ITVERP paid a total of $264,734.07 in reimbursement requests.
-Exhibit 10 shows the dollar amount of reimbursements paid to the 32 claimants during the reporting period, by expense category.
+During the reporting period, ITVERP paid a total of $145,046.93 in reimbursement requests.
+Exhibit 11 shows the dollar amount of reimbursements paid to the 26 claimants, by each expense category, during the reporting period.
 Some claimants were reimbursed in multiple expense categories.

 Claims that are in process represent an estimate of ITVERP's potential future liability.
-If the 25 active claims are paid in the amounts requested, ITVERP's potential future liability is $140,528.24.
-Exhibit 11 shows ITVERP's estimated future liability, by type of expense reimbursement category.
+If the 37 active claims are paid in the amounts requested, ITVERP's potential future liability is $255,334.39.
+Exhibit 12 shows ITVERP's estimated future liability by type of expense reimbursement category.

 The OVC Director is authorized to use discretion to extend the filing deadline for ITVERP applications based on a showing of good cause.
-Of the 32 new applications received during the reporting period, two applicants requested—and were granted upon a showing of good cause—an extension of the 3-year filing deadline.
+Of the 36 new applications received during the reporting period, 4 applicants requested—and were granted, upon a showing of good cause—an extension of the 3-year filing deadline.

-Claimants who receive reimbursement for their claim are eligible to file a supplemental claim for ongoing expenses related to the incident.
-Four of the 32 claims received by ITVERP during the reporting period were supplemental claims; 2 of the 4 supplemental claims requested reimbursement for ongoing mental health expenses.
+Claimants who received reimbursement for their itemized claim are eligible to file a supplemental claim for their ongoing expenses related to the incident.
+Eleven of the 29 claims received by ITVERP during the reporting period were supplemental claims; 5 of the 11 supplemental claims requested reimbursement for ongoing mental health expenses.

 Promoting Public Awareness

-Victims of terrorism must focus on their immediate medical, mental health, family, housing, and other needs and the needs of their loved ones.
-Unfortunately, many victims and their families are not aware of the resources available to them.
+Victims of terrorism must focus on their immediate medical, mental health, family, housing, and other needs and those of their loved ones.
+Many victims and their families are not aware of the resources available to them.
 A critical ongoing effort for ITVERP is to reach out to victims of international terrorist incidents and their families to inform them of the assistance this program offers.
-Outreach activities primarily focus on two specific groups: victims, survivors, and families of terrorism victims who are considered potential claimants; and collaborating agencies and organizations that may encounter potential claimants.
+Outreach activities focus primarily on two specific groups: victims and survivors of terrorist incidents, and families of victims, who are considered potential claimants; and collaborating agencies and organizations that may have contact with potential claimants.
 This section describes ITVERP's outreach efforts during the reporting period.

 Outreach to Potential Claimants

 ITVERP's outreach efforts focus on victims of international acts of terrorism and their family members who may be eligible for reimbursement under the program.
-OVC coordinates with the FBI's Office for Victim Assistance (OVA) and the U.S. Department of State (DOS) to identify potential claimants.
-When terrorism incidents occur outside the United States, DOS is the first agency to respond, locating and identifying U.S. citizens.
-When appropriate, OVA provides victims and their families with information about ITVERP as a potential resource.
-For the individuals who choose to apply for benefits, ITVERP case managers verify eligibility and deliver support and assistance throughout the application intake and claims verification process.
-During the reporting period, ITVERP sent individual outreach letters to 12 potential claimants.
+OVC coordinates with the Victim Services Division (VSD) within the FBI and the U.S. Department of State (DOS) to identify potential claimants.
+When terrorism incidents occur outside the United States, DOS is the first to respond, locating and identifying U.S. citizens.
+VSD is then able to respond, where appropriate, and identify ITVERP as a potential resource.
+In the aftermath of an incident, and where appropriate, VSD provides victims or their families with information about the program.
+For the victims and family members who choose to apply for benefits, ITVERP case managers verify eligibility and deliver support and assistance throughout the application intake and claims verification process.
+During the reporting period, ITVERP sent individual outreach letters to 14 potential claimants.

 Outreach to Collaborating Agencies and Organizations

 Another goal of OVC's outreach efforts is to educate the victim assistance community, including collaborating agencies and potential partners, about ITVERP.
-By reaching out to national and international organizations (NGO), and individuals who may come into contact with victims of international terrorism, OVC increases awareness about ITVERP and the resources available.
-ITVERP staff attended the annual VOCA conference in August 2017.
-This provided an opportunity for case managers to meet and exchange information with individual state victim compensation program representatives.
-State programs also received contact information for ITVERP, which resulted in victims connecting with the program who otherwise would not have known about it.
+By reaching out to branches of the military and international nongovernmental organizations (NGO), as well as individuals who may come into contact with victims of international terrorism, OVC increases awareness about ITVERP and the financial support available.

 ITVERP Resource Center

-ITVERP staff respond directly to victims who call the helpline for assistance with their applications and inquiries about the program's eligibility requirements and the types of expenses covered.
-For helpline callers who do not speak English, the staff uses LanguageLine Solutions, which allows for effective, real-time communication with any caller or claimant.
-During the reporting period, ITVERP accessed LanguageLine to obtain translations and verifications from medical providers who spoke only Hebrew.
+ITVERP staff respond directly to victims who call the helpline for assistance with their applications, inquiries about the types of expenses the program covers, and questions about the program's eligibility requirements.
+For helpline callers who do not speak English, the staff accesses LanguageLine Solutions for assistance to communicate effectively with any caller or claimant.
+This allows for real-time communication with the caller.
+During the reporting period, ITVERP accessed LanguageLine to obtain translations and verification from medical providers who spoke only Hebrew.
 Additionally, ITVERP used LanguageLine to speak with a potential claimant whose primary language was Arabic.
-LanguageLine also provides translation services for verification documents that require translation.

 ITVERP Customer Service

-OVC and the Office of Justice Programs' Office of the Chief Information Officer (OCIO) continue to work together to develop a more comprehensive case management system based on previous feedback.
-During the reporting period, OVC conducted the second and third rounds of tests on the system.
-Once completed, the new system will enhance service delivery to applicants by providing greater transparency of the ITVERP claims process for victims and by allowing victims to submit applications and track their individual claims online.
-It will also provide internal program transparency to enhance reporting to OVC senior management.
+OVC and the Office of Justice Programs' Office of the Chief Information Officer (OCIO) continue to work together to develop a more comprehensive case management system.
+During the reporting period, after completing the second and third rounds of tests on the system, OVC provided updated feedback to OCIO regarding the internal and external user workflow improvements.
+Once completed, the new system will enhance service delivery to applicants by providing greater transparency in the ITVERP claims process for victims and by allowing victims to submit applications and track their individual claims online.
+It will also provide internal program transparency for reporting purposes to OVC's senior management.